 Michal teaches Israeli and international folk dancing on Monday nights, 6-8:30 pm.
 Beginners lesson first hour, then by request (so bring requests).
 Fee by donation; no charge for CBB members.
 The Monday evening dancing will return to CBB following the High Holy Days; see the calendar below for information about interim venue(s).

 If you have a simcha and would like to have Israeli folk dancing at CBB, send e-mail to me and one of us— Michal or I—will try to accommodate.
 (There is never a charge for this).

 For information on Contra Dancing and English Country Dancing in the Santa Barbara area, see http://www.sbcds.org.

-Led by Michal Lynch, this is held at CBB (Cong.
-B'nai B'rith) on Mondays from 6-8:30 pm.
+Led by Michal Lynch, this is currently held at Oak Park in Santa Barbara, on Mondays from 6-8:30 pm.
 Beginners lesson first hour, then by request (so bring requests or you will be subject to her whims).
 On Sep.
 4, the dancing will being one hour earlier (5 pm).